cloudify-cosmo/getcloudify.org/README.md

 # Cloudify Documentation

 This repository contains the markup files, html templates and javascript sources for the new [Cloudify documentation portal](http://getcloudify.org/).
-It's based on [Jekyll](http://jekyllrb.com/), a Ruby-based static site generator, and uses [Markdown](http://whatismarkdown.com/) as a markup language.
+It's based on [Jekyll](http://jekyllrb.com/), a Ruby-based static site generator, and uses [Markdown](http://whatismarkdown.com/) as a markup language for the most part.
+It also uses a number of custom Jekyll plugins for formatting and styling, please refer to the [cheatsheet](http://getcloudify.org/guide/3.0/cheatsheet.html) for details about this plugins and how to use them.

 ## Help Us Improve!